 These estimates are reviewed periodically and adjustments are made to the excess (deficiency) of revenue over expenses as appropriate in the year they become known.
-Estimates include the allowance for doubtful accounts related to accounts receivable and loans receivable.
+Estimates include the allowance for doubtful accounts related to accounts receivable and loans receivable and certain accruals.